Implicit Modeling vs. B-Rep: A Technical Comparison for Modern Mechanical Engineering

 How Cognitive Design Bridges the Gap

-Cognitive Design exemplifies the advanced concept engineering platform approach to hybrid workflows, delivering capabilities that position it as an industry-leading solution rather than a traditional CAD software.
-Built on a proprietary implicit geometry engine, the platform enables generative design, simulation-driven optimization, and manufacturing-driven design within a unified parametric environment.
+Cognitive Design exemplifies the advanced concept engineering platform approach to hybrid workflows, built on a proprietary implicit geometry engine.
+The platform enables generative design, simulation-driven optimization, and manufacturing-driven design within a unified parametric environment.
 Engineers generate manufacturable concepts 10x faster compared to traditional CAD approaches, with all critical considerations including mechanical and thermo-mechanical performance, weight, manufacturability, cost, and sustainability evaluated simultaneously through true Concurrent Engineering.

 Spread the Word